Thomas Szasz: The therapeutic state

-American Association for the Abolition of Involuntary Mental Hospitalization
+Abolish involuntary commitment

-Believing that psychiatric hospitals are like prisons not hospitals and that psychiatrists who subject others to coercion function as judges and jailers not physicians, Szasz made efforts to abolish involuntary psychiatric hospitalization for over two decades, and in 1970 took a part in founding the American Association for the Abolition of Involuntary Mental Hospitalization (AAAIMH).
+Szasz made efforts to abolish involuntary psychiatric hospitalization for over two decades, and in 1970 took a part in founding the American Association for the Abolition of Involuntary Mental Hospitalization (AAAIMH).
 Its founding was announced by Szasz in 1971 in the American Journal of Psychiatry and American Journal of Public Health.
-The association provided legal help to psychiatric patients and published a journal, The Abolitionist.
+Until it was dissolved in 1980, the association provided legal help to psychiatric patients and published a journal, The Abolitionist.

+According to Williams and Caplan, "Szasz's philosophical activism was not intended to improve the treatment of people affected by mental illness as much as to block involuntary treatment."
+Citing Szasz's writings, legal reforms were enacted, and all 50 US states narrowed their criteria for involuntary commitment from the prior standard of "need for treatment"—causing the number of patients in public psychiatric hospitals to plummet, and the homeless population to balloon.
+It also exponentially increased the prison population with an estimate of 40–80% inmates with mental illness by 2006.